resourceguru/api-docs/endpoints/webhooks.md

-events | array | The events for the payloads to be sent to the payload (receiving) URL. created_at | timestamp | Date and time created in ISO 8601. updated_at | timestamp | Date and time last updated in ISO 8601.
+events | array | The events for the payloads to be sent to the payload (receiving) URL. created_at | timestamp | Date and time created in ISO 8601. updated_at | timestamp | Date and time last updated in ISO 8601. status | string | Status which identifies what state the current webhook is in. paused | boolean | A boolean denoting whether or not the webhook is paused.

 ## Create a Webhook